nfearnley/discord.py/docs/migrating_to_async.rst

     channel.type == discord.ChannelType.text

 The main reason for this change was to reduce the use of finicky strings in the API as this could give users a false sense of power.
-More information can be found in the :ref:`discord-api-enums` page.
+More information can be found in the :ref:`discord_api_enums` page.

 Properties
 -----------